-If Empire is unable to reverse the original denial decision for a Part C item or service in whole or part, the following additional steps will be taken:
+If Empire is unable to reverse the original denial decision in whole or part, the following additional steps will be taken:

-• Empire will forward the appeal to an Independent Review Organization (IRO) contracted with the federal government.
-The IRO will review the appeal and make a decision:

-- o Within 72 hours if expedited. - Within 30 days if the appeal is related to authorization for health care that is not a Part B drug. - o Within 7 days if the appeal is related to authorization of a Part B drug. - Within 60 days if the appeal involves reimbursement for care. (or 30 days for integrated DSNP plans with unified grievance and appeal procedures) - Part D prescription drug appeals are not forwarded to the IRO by Empire but may be requested by the member or representative; information will be provided on this process during the Empire Medicare member appeals process. - If the IRO issues an adverse decision (not in the member's favor) and the amount at issue meets a specified dollar threshold, the member may appeal to an Administrative Law Judge (ALJ). - If the member is not satisfied with the ALJ's decision, the member may request review by the Medicare Appeals Council.
+- Empire will forward the appeal to an Independent Review Organization (IRO) contracted with the federal government.
+The IRO will review the appeal and make a decision: - o Within 72 hours if expedited. - o Within 30 days if the appeal is related to authorization for health care. - o Within 60 days if the appeal involves reimbursement for care. - Prescription drug appeals are not forwarded to the IRO by Empire but may be requested by the member or representative; information will be provided on this process during the Empire Medicare member appeals process. - If the IRO issues an adverse decision (not in the member's favor) and the amount at issue meets a specified dollar threshold, the member may appeal to an Administrative Law Judge (ALJ). - If the member is not satisfied with the ALJ's decision, the member may request review by the Medicare Appeals Council.
 If the Medicare Appeals Council refuses to hear the case or issues an adverse decision, the member may be able to appeal to a federal court.

-Hospital discharge appeals and QIO review process
+Hospital discharge appeals and OIO review process

-Hospital discharges are subject to an expedited member appeal process.
+Hospital discharges are subject to the expedited member appeal process.
 CMS has determined that Medicare Advantage members wishing to appeal an inpatient hospital discharge must request an immediate review from the appropriate Quality Improvement Organization (QIO) authorized by Medicare to review the hospital care provided to Medicare patients.